cyberjug/website/docs/cyberland/cyberland2020_speaker.md

 Q: How long is my talk?
-A: It should be 40 minutes long plus 5 minutes Q&A. Be aware that there is a hard time limit.
-This means that the Webinar will kick out all participiants after 45 minutes.
+A: It should be 40 - 45 minutes (incl. some important questions from the audience answered).
+We'll stop the recording after you've finished your presentation.
+After this, you have plenty of time to interact with the audience.
+A host will gather questions from the chat into a separate Q&A / "Fragen" section for you, the audience can upvote those questions and you can answer them if you want to.
+The Webinar room closes after 90 minutes.

 Q: How can I interact with the audience?
 A: There is a chat, an Q&A as well as a poll.
 The host of you session will go through theses features with you before your session starts.
 You can also prepare polls that the hosts will hack into the conferencing tool.